terramate-io/terramate/docs/codegen/generate-file.md

 Multiple `generate_file` blocks with the same label/filename will result in an error.

-Here is an example on how a JSON file can be created:
+Here is an example of how a JSON file can be created:

 ```hcl
 generate_file "hello_world.json" {